Engagement and partnerships

 - Catherine Slater – East Midlands / Yorkshire Engagement Advisor

-- Chris Whitaker – East / South East Engagement Advisor (currently on secondment until November 2019)
+- Nicola File – East / South East Engagement Advisor (in post until November 2019)

 - Helen Newberry – South West Engagement Advisor